Aussiemon/Vermintide-2-Mods/MoreHats/readme.txt

 Author: Aussiemon
 Version: 1.0

-Description: Makes selected hats equippable by certain heroes, and unequippable by all heroes.
+Description: Certain hats and frames are safely-equippable by other heroes.
+This mod adds unlocked cosmetics to those characters' equipment lists, and allows unequipping hats by attempting to equip them again.